zakkreyshort/fitBuddy/README.md

 ## User Stories

 * User can visit application and sign-in.
-* User can visit application and register for an account.
+* User can visit application and register an account.
 * User ___

 ## Technologies Used

-* Node.js
 * Javascript
 * jQuery
 * React
 * Redux
+* Node.js
 * Firebase
+* Victory

 ### License